SMH: Tisha Campbell Revealed Ex Duane Martin Left Her With $7 In Her Pocket When Marriage Ended

 Bless her!

 Tisha Campbell has been through so much!
 The actress recently revealed that after leaving her marriage of 22 years in 2018, she was left with close to nothing.
-According to Tisha, Duane had been “abusive for years” through out the marriage, alleging he had hit her with a closed fist and grabbed her in separate instances.
+According to Tisha, Duane had been “abusive for years” throughout the marriage, alleging he had hit her with a closed fist and grabbed her in separate instances.
 A year after their divorce even, Tisha got and dropped a restraining order against her ex after he allegedly abused her.

 Money was a huge issue throughout their marriage, with the actress claiming he hid large amounts of money from her, and allegations of a Martin being involved in a bankruptcy scam.
 Last month, the actress shared with Entertainment Tonight‘s Kevin Frazier that things were very hard and she had to start over with her sons Xen and Ezekiel.